jpmorganchase/modular/docs/commands/add.md

 ### Library package types

 These package types are either built with [Rollup.js](https://rollupjs.org/guide/en/) as CommonJS and ES Modules or, in case of `source` modules, they are not built at all.
-Packages with these types get normally published to NPM or get imported by other packages in the monorepo.
+Library package types get typically published to NPM (`package` and `view` types) or get imported by other packages in the monorepo (`source` type).
 For this reason, files are transpiled separately on buld and external dependencies are never "pulled in" (no bundling).

 - `package`.
 This is a generic package with a single entry point.
 It's normally used to create a publishable library that gets transpiled to Common JS and ES